 Brake disks get very hot quickly, and their temperature is a function of the complex interaction between conduction, radiation, and convective cooling to the surrounding air.
 Any simulation must be able to accurately predict this interaction in an easy to use way.
 Furthermore, the all-important cooldown is, by definition, a transient problem occurring on a longer timescale than most fluid simulation tools can handle.

-Exa provides a solution to accurately predict thermal brake performance under extreme testing conditions in an early design phase.
-PowerFLOW’s unique, inherently transient Lattice Boltzmann-based physics enables it to perform simulations that accurately predict real-world transient conditions on the most complex geometry.
-PowerTHERM is a fully-coupled, highly accurate, transient, conduction and radiation solver.
+SIMULIA provides a solution to accurately predict thermal brake performance under extreme testing conditions in an early design phase.
+SIMULIA PowerFLOW’s unique, inherently transient Lattice Boltzmann-based physics enables it to perform simulations that accurately predict real-world transient conditions on the most complex geometry.
+SIMULIA PowerTHERM is a fully-coupled, highly accurate, transient, conduction and radiation solver.
 The combination of PowerFLOW and PowerTHERM provides a complete thermal analysis, including all three heat transfer modes, and enables you to accurately predict temperatures and visualize the flow and temperature fields for the brake system.
-This enables you to not only identify problem areas, but provide design recommendations that eliminate problems.
+This enables you to not only identify problem areas, but also provide design recommendations that eliminate problems.
 Rapid turnaround time for model setup, simulation, visualization, and design modification enables you to quickly make design changes to the baseline and evaluate the improvements in brake performance.

 PowerTHERM can be used for long transients on the order of minutes or hours.
 It can also be used standalone for quick design iterations such as evaluation of additional thermal isolation.
 Detailed best practices methodology for brake cooling simulation is available.